1. Food experiences in Norway

 Meteorological seafood menu

-Inspired by the raw beauty of the local fjords.
-Offering a delicious variety of the seafood from the West coast.
-Tailored by the chefs on a daily basis.
-Based on the weather of the day and what is caught by the local fishermen.
+Inspired by the raw beauty of the local fjords, this restaurant offers a delicious variety of seafood from the West coast.
+The menu is tailored by the chefs on a daily basis, based on the weather and what is caught by the local fishermen.

 All dishes are prepared using innovative culinary techniques and with a genuine passion for seafood.
-On the Meteorological Menu you get to taste both shellfish and fish in addition to a seasonal desert.
+On the Meteorological Menu you get to taste both shellfish and fish in addition to a seasonal dessert.

 Welcome to a fantastic and unforgettable dining experience at Cornelius!